 Veterans Home Admissions Information:

-Memory Care is provided in the Kirkman House, which opened on October 24, 2018.
+Memory Care is provided in the Kirkman House.

 All Washington State Veterans Homes are Medicare and Medicaid certified facilities.
 To be eligible for admission, applicants must meet the following criteria: